open-feature/spec/specification/types.md

 - variant (string, optional)
 - flag metadata ([flag metadata](#flag-metadata))

+> [!NOTE]
+> Some type systems feature useful constraints that can enhance the ergonomics of the `evaluation details` structure.
+> For example, in the case of an unsuccessful evaluation, `error code`, `reason`, and `error message` will be set, and variant will not.
+> If the type system of the implementation supports the expression of such constraints, consider defining them.

 ### Resolution Details

 A structure which contains a subset of the fields defined in the `evaluation details`, representing the result of the provider's [flag resolution process](./glossary.md#resolving-flag-values), including: